Advanced Placement

 What to Know About AP Credit and Placement and AP Score Sends

-Search colleges you’re interested in or planning to attend to find out about their credit and placement policies.
-Check out more information about specific state credit policies and websites below.
+You can check out more information about specific state credit policies and websites below.

 Sending Scores

-Every year you take AP Exams, you can send one score report for free to the college, university, or scholarship organization of your choice.
-Taking advantage of this opportunity each year allows more colleges or scholarship organizations to learn about how hard you’ve worked at college-level courses.
+Taking advantage of this opportunity each year allows more colleges and scholarship organizations to learn about how hard you’ve worked at college-level courses.
 Score reports include this year’s and prior year’s AP Exam scores.

 Not sure how to send your AP scores?
 Send them for free by June 20—here’s how:

-If you’d like to send scores after June 20, you’ll be charged a fee.
+3. If you’d like to send scores after June 20, you’ll be charged a fee.

 State Policies